June 20

 A Brilliant Student and Teacher

-Vincent Ferrer was born on January 23, 1350 in Valencia, Spain to William Ferrer and Constantia Miguel.
+Vincent Ferrer was born on January 23, 1350, in Valencia, Spain, to William Ferrer and Constantia Miguel.
 He was educated at Valencia and completed his study of philosophy at the age of fourteen.
 Not much is known about his early life.
 However, his later years are worth noting.

 His Missionary Zeal

 In 1390, Vincent was obliged to accompany Cardinal de Luna to France.
 However, he soon returned home.
 De Luna became Pope at Avignon in 1394.
 He summoned Vincent and made him Master of the sacred palace.
-Though with much effort and zeal, Vincent made unsuccessful attempts to end the Great Schism.
+With much effort and zeal, Vincent made unsuccessful attempts to end the Great Schism.
 He refused all ecclesiastical honors and dignities, even being a cardinal.
-He only desired to be appointed apostolic missionary.
+He only desired to be appointed an apostolic missionary.

 A Great Preacher

 For twenty years, Vincent traversed Western Europe.
 He was preaching penance for sin and preparation for judgment.
 He was obliged to preach in squares and open places, such were the numbers that flocked to hear him.
-Because of his strong message for the people to repent and to prepare for the coming of the Kingdom by following the teachings of Jesus and the Church, some people referred to him as a modern John the Baptist.
+Because of his strong message for the people to repent and prepare for the coming of the Kingdom by following the teachings of Jesus and the Church, some people referred to him as a modern John the Baptist.
 Vincent’s preaching inspired many Catholics to renew their faith.
 His words touched the hearts of people who decided to be baptized as a response to his message.

 Vincent lived to see the end of the Great Schism and the election of Pope Martin V. Crowned with his tireless labors, Vincent died on April 5, 1419.
 He was canonized by Pope Calixtus III at the Dominican Church of Santa Maria Sopra Minerva in Rome on June 3, 1455.
 His feast day is April 5.